Create Authority | Don’t Hate Your Website

 Create authority when you establish yourself as a subject matter expert

 Seminars are a part of our regular routine at Roundpeg, so now we had an outline we could use to build a short workshop.
 Why People Hate Your Website is still one of the most popular courses in our schedule.
 And since I needed to create a slide deck for the presentation, I made sure to upload it to SlideShare.net and then share the program in my Linkedin profile.

 Three years ago after the posts were originally published, we recorded a podcast, but lets face it, some of the things we focused on back then have changed, so it was time for a refresh.
-Using the same outline, Jarred and I recorded a new podcast which you can listen to from the player at the bottom of this post.
+Using the same outline, Jarred and I recorded a new podcast which you can listen to from the player below

 In addition to all the written and recorded content we created a series of graphics which we use to attract attention on social media and in our weekly newsletter.
 Since we use similar titles this graphic works equally well to promote the white paper, seminar or podcast.